We are switching gears. The way we live, work, consume, and save

-These changes are accelerating within retirement savings schemes as the responsibility for funding retirement increasingly falls to the individual, thanks to a shift from traditional defined benefit pensions to rising defined contribution constructs.
-Lifestyle and life expectancy changes coupled with increased savings autonomy suggest a new retirement paradigm; however, attitudes, policies, and infrastructures haven’t kept pace, creating the potential for significant strain on social systems.
-But there is an opportunity for governments, employers, and individuals to get ahead of and correct for the societal stress that could come from mismatched population and-retirement savings infrastructure dynamics.
+As analyzed in our research, these changes are accelerating within retirement savings schemes as the responsibility for funding retirement increasingly falls to the individual, thanks to a shift from traditional defined-benefit pensions to rising defined-contribution constructs.
+Lifestyle and life-expectancy changes coupled with increased savings autonomy suggest a new retirement paradigm; however, attitudes, policies, and infrastructures haven’t kept pace, creating the potential for significant strain on social systems.
+But there is an opportunity for governments, employers, and individuals to get ahead of and correct for the societal stress that could come from mismatched population and retirement savings infrastructure dynamics.

 The World is Aging

 Not only are people living longer, but older people are quickly

 becoming the largest cohort across the globe.